 Section 10.4 Voting, Sale or Transfer of Securities Held by the Corporation.
 Stock certificates, bonds or other securities at any time owned by the Corporation may be held on behalf of the Corporation or sold, transferred or otherwise disposed of pursuant to authorization by the Board or of any committee thereunto duly authorized and, when so authorized to be sold, transferred or otherwise disposed of, may be transferred from the name of the Corporation by the signature of the Chairman of the Board, the President or any Vice President and the Treasurer, any Assistant Treasurer, the Secretary or any Assistant Secretary.
-Unless otherwise ordered by the Board, the Chairman of the Board, the President and Secretary, or any of them, shall have full power and authority on behalf of the Corporation to attend, to vote and to grant proxies to be used at any meeting of shareholders of the Corporation or otherwise exercise rights of any entity in which the Corporation may hold stock or otherwise be a member.
+Unless otherwise ordered by the Board, the Chairman of the Board, the President and Secretary, or any of them, shall have full power and authority on behalf of the Corporation to attend, to vote and to grant proxies to be used at any meeting of shareholders of the Corporation or otherwise be a member.
 The Board may confer like powers upon any other person or persons.